jfdm/jfdm.github.io/post/2020-08-04-Well-Typed-Data.md

 ### We need Type-Ascriptions for Type Unique Sums

-Notice that all our examples a statically typed.
+Notice that all our examples are statically typed.

-A question to remind ourselves about Sum types is what is the type of the scrutinee in the following match expression:
+A question to remind ourselves about Sum types is:
+What is the type of the scrutinee in the following match expression:

 ```{.idris}
 snip : Razor Nil TyChar